Step-by-step instructions to install Pi Node on Linux.

 pi-node initialize

-Non-interactive (provide all values up front; recommended for partners/automation):
+Non-interactive (Alternative that provides all values up front; useful for automation):

 Pi Network